-The port and stockpile areas will require:
+The proposed port and conveyor corridor will require:

-- a. the dredging of a ship channel and turning basin adjacent to the existing JAMALCO Rocky Point port using the dredge spoil for land reclamation to create the limestone stockpile area and berthing facilities. - b. construction of a hooded conveyor belt from the port to the Brazilletto Quarry demand during construction and approximately 90 -150 persons during operations, servicing both the proposed port and the quarry expansion.
+- a.
+The dredging of a ship channel and turning basin adjacent to the existing JAMALCO Rocky Point port using the dredge spoil for land reclamation to create the proposed port as well as conduct seagrass mitigation/rehabilitation. - b.
+Construction of a hooded conveyor system from the port to the Brazilletto Quarry via the proposed plant.

-The construction phase of the project is estimated to take place over a period of 18 - 24 months at a cost of approximately US\$300 million dollars.
-About 400 persons will be employed at peak
+The construction phase for the Proposed Port and Quarry is estimated to take place over a period of 18 - 24 months at a cost of approximately US\$300 million dollars.
+About 400 persons will be employed at peak demand during construction and approximately 90 -150 persons during operations, servicing both the proposed port and the quarry expansion.